datacarpentry/sql-socialsci/episodes/09-joins.md

 ## Different join types

 The example of a join given above is called an **INNER** join, we could have written **INNER JOIN** rather than simply **JOIN**.
 This is almost never done in practice as the inner join is by far the most common join type used.

 Other Join types are available...

 Before we look at the other join types we need to explain how the **Inner join** works and why it is so commonly used.

-To illustrate this for all joins we are defining a relationship between two tables based on the data values in two columns, one from each table.
-What that relationship is, is  given by the criteria in the `ON` clause.
+For any join (type) we are defining a relationship between two tables based on the data values in two columns, one from each table.
+The relationship is given by the criteria in the `ON` clause.
 The value of the column in one table must be same as that in the other table.

-The table specified in the `FROM` clause is usually the table with the unique keys and we want to join it with the table in the `JOIN` clause which has a column which contain the key values, but aren't necessarily unique.
-Quite often they are not expected to be unique.
-They are expected to exist though.
+That is; the criteria is given in the form `value_in_column_from_table_a = value_in_column_from_table_b`.
+Only if this criteria is TRUE will the requested columns from table_a and table_b be returned as a single row in the output.
+During the join process each row of the first with every row of the second and if a match is found then a row combining the columns from both tables is output.

+Although typically the values being matched from the first table are a unique (Distinct) set of values, the values in the second table don't have to be unique.
+This is why in the results of our previous query there are two entries with Id 111.
+In the second table there are two records with Id 111 and so the record from the first table gets combined with both the records in the second table and two records are output.

+Because every Farm grows some crops, there will be at least one record for each Id output.
+I for whatever reasonn the was a Farm with no crops then thare wou;ld be no record output for that Farm Id.
+Similarly if there was an entry in the Crops table with an Id which didn't match any of the Ids in the Farms table, then it would not be output.
+There is only an output record when the two columns have matching values.

 When a relational database is defined and the tables set up initially the relationship between the tables are already known, they are part of the design of the overall database.
 Because of this it is possible to ensure when the data is added to the tables that there will be entries in both tables which have matching values.
 At the very least you can prevent rows being added to the second table with a value in the column you intend to join on for which there is no matching column in the first table.

 An inner join only returns rows where there is a match between the two columns.
 In most cases this will be all of the columns selected from the first table and 0,1 or more columns selected from the second table.